mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 26 October 2025

-- The average temperature today is 10.16˚C,
+- The average temperature today is 10.89˚C,
-- With highs of 11.1˚C and lows of 9.28˚C,
+- With highs of 11.66˚C and lows of 10.39˚C,
-- It may feel like 9.4˚C with scattered clouds
+- It may feel like 10.23˚C with broken clouds
 - The wind speed is 5.66m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 83%
+- The pressure is 1005hPa and humidity is 84%
 - The sun will rise at 06:52 and set at 16:52

 <!-- weather_marker ends -->